A PDE approach for solving the characteristic function of the generalised signature process: Conditional characteristic function of L evy area

+In fact, $\mathcal{L}$ is a building block for deriving the analytical form of the joint characteristic function of Brownian motion coupled with its L\'evy area (See Section \ref{sec: Characteristic function of coupled Brownian motion and Levy area}, Lemma \ref{Lemma_link_L_and_Psi}).
 In contrast to \cite{helmes1983levy}, our proof does not rely on the change of measure via Girsanov's theorem and analytical continuation techniques used in complex analysis.
-We instead discover a simplified PDE stated in Theorem \ref{theorem: general char pde} to this problem, which enables to reduce the parabolic PDE into a system of Riccati equations for the case that all the eigenvalues of $\Lambda$ are non-zero. \\ Firstly, note that for every $1\leq i< j\leq d$, $L^{(i,j)}_t$ is a linear combination of $\pi^{(i,j)}(S(W_{[0,t]}))$ and $\pi^{(j,i)}(S(W_{[0,t]}))$.
-Thus we can regard $\mathcal{L}$ as a special case of the general characteristic function
+We instead discover a simplified PDE stated in Theorem \ref{theorem: general char pde} to this problem, which enables us to reduce the parabolic PDE into a system of Riccati equations for the case that all the eigenvalues of $\Lambda$ are non-zero. \\ We establish in this section the relationship between $\mathcal{L}$ and the characteristic function of the generalized signature.
+To this end, we consider the generalized signature process of $W$ truncated at degree $2$: